 Cash savings account:

-Even if you value AAdvantage® miles at just 1.6 cents each, you’re earning $400 worth of miles and paying $26.25 in taxes.
-That comes out well ahead of the $300 after-tax earnings on the cash savings account.
-And the gap only grows as your tax rate and the value you assign to your AAdvantage® miles increases.
+Even if you value AAdvantage® miles at 1.6 cents each, you’re earning $320 worth of miles and paying $21 in taxes.
+This is about breakeven with the $300 after-tax earnings on the cash savings account.
+If your marginal tax rate is higher than 25% or you value AAdvantage® miles more than 1.6 cents each, it makes even more sense to earn miles instead of cash interest.

 Valuable Uses of AAdvantage® Miles